pmem/pmem.github.io/index.md

 it doesn't typically replace either memory or storage.
 Instead, persistent memory is a third tier, used in conjunction with memory and storage.

-With this new ingrediant, systems containing persistent memory can outperform legacy configurations, providing faster start-up times, faster access to large in-memory datasets, and often improved total cost of ownership.
+With this new ingredient, systems containing persistent memory can outperform legacy configurations, providing faster start-up times, faster access to large in-memory datasets, and often improved total cost of ownership.